cyberus-technology/hedron/doc/upcoming.md

 The layout of the vCPU State Page will be similar to the current UTCB layout for vCPUs to ease transition.
 The UTCB header will not be used.

+An exit reason field is added that contains the content of the exit reason VMCS field for Intel CPUs.

 ### Layout of the FPU State Page

 The FPU state page contains the state of the vCPU's FPU as if saved by